plume-lib/plume-scripts/README.md

 Clones a repository related to the one where this script is called, trying to match the fork and branch.
+Works for Azure Pipelines, CircleCI, GitHub Actions, and Travis CI.
 [Documentation](git-clone-related) at top of file.

 Suppose you have two related Git repositories:\